manuel-dileo/sl-baselines/README.md

 Repository for training and evaluating simple baselines over a node regression task using different graph structure learning strategies.

+Code to reproduce part of the experiments described in "Graph Machine Learning for fast product development from formulation trials", accepted at ECML PKDD 2024.

 ## Run on your dataset

 To train and evaluate all the baselines on your dataset you can run the following command by terminal: